Satori-Nakamoto/simplewallet-guide/guide.md

 You will need 3 things to prove that you sent funds: txid, tx key, and the wallet address you sent to.
-In this case we sent to the address 9jNEbBf4eUUeNvKEJVpeqGa86iavuJzhAV35REsYNh7KEHrFrHFJAMJiA1PPdLZdAvDAN7ps4Jn6iLfobCmMyT9pV17nrRi which can be verified when we get the txid and show the outbound transfers.
-We do that with
+In this case we sent to the address 9jNEbBf4eUUeNvKEJVpeqGa86iavuJzhAV35REsYNh7KEHrFrHFJAMJiA1PPdLZdAvDAN7ps4Jn6iLfobCmMyT9pV17nrRi which can be verified when we get the txid and show the transfers out.
+We do that with:

 `show_transfers out`

 The txid is the string after the date and amount sent.
+In this case it's

+13f7529685020eb3e69b401acc81968f90fe30024492f7b599053bf2ec269188

-In this case it's 13f7529685020eb3e69b401acc81968f90fe30024492f7b599053bf2ec269188 Save this for step 3.
+Save this for step 3.
 Notice that the destination address displayed here.

-Next, get the tx key with
+Next, get the tx key with:

 `get_tx_key <txid>`

 In this case it's

 e8b96020ae99162c0d87d35d5d96e960e573189cefea634660c0cb1f01a6d905

 Save this for step 3.

-Finally, check the tx key with the address you sent to,
+Finally, step 3.
+Check the tx key with the tx ID, tx key, and the address you sent to:

 `check_tx_key <txid> <txkey> <address>`

 Possible outcomes are:

- `<address> received <amount> in txid <txid>` or
+ `<address> received <amount> in txid <txid>`

+or

  `Error: <address> received nothing in txid <txid>`

  ![Prove sending](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/prove_sending.png)